Acencol/mobile_assessment_Aiden_Wong/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - iOS Simulator (for Mac users) or Android Studio (for Android development)
-- Expo Go app on your physical device
+- Expo Go app on physical device

 ### Installation
 1 - Clone the repository: